 The plan was for the mine to be detonated at 3:30 am on July 30th.
 After the explosion, the black soldiers would immediately dash to the Confederate gap that had opened up.
-They would be covered by Union artillery that would fire on the Confederate positions as they made their run toward the Confederate line.
+The advance would be covered by Union artillery that would fire on the Confederate positions as they made their run toward the Confederate line.

 General Burnside’s white divisions would support the black troops and follow behind them during the assault.
-The black troops would also be supported on their right by troops under General Ord and on the left by troops under General Warren.
+The black troops would also be supported on their right by troops under General Edward Ord and on the left by troops under General Warren.

 At that point more divisions would flood into the area forcing the Confederates to retreat from Petersburg.
 The Union army then hoped to chase the Confederates over the bridges on the Appomattox River and Swift Run and continue on to capture Richmond.